 6. Eat More Complex Carbs

-There’s no need to completely lower or cut out carbohydrates even if you’re watching sweets.
+Unless your doctor has advised it, there’s no need to completely lower or cut out carbohydrates even if you’re watching sweets.
 It is the refined, simple carbohydrates like pasta, bread, and sugar can spike and crash your blood sugar.

 On the other hand, starchy vegetables like sweet potato and winter squashes provide you with a nutrient-dense source of carbohydrates.
 Sprinkling a baked sweet potato with cinnamon tastes like a treat, but provides you with stable blood sugar from the complex carbs and the cinnamon.